Bonfire Night – How to Preserve the Wildlife

 Once your landscape design is in place, regular maintenance is essential to keep it looking its best.
 While the initial design and installation are crucial, ongoing care and attention are equally important for the long-term health and vitality of your plants.

-Plan for regular tasks such as watering, pruning, and fertilizing.
+Plan for regular tasks such as watering, pruning, and fertilising.
 Watering schedules will vary depending on the needs of your plants and the climate you live in.
 Some plants require frequent watering, while others are more drought-tolerant.
 Understanding the specific requirements of each plant will help you maintain a healthy and thriving garden.

 Pruning is another crucial aspect of landscape maintenance.
 Regularly trimming your plants not only keeps them looking neat and tidy but also promotes healthy growth.
 Removing dead or diseased branches helps prevent the spread of diseases and ensures that your plants receive adequate sunlight and airflow.